tihana-gray/principles_of_data_analytics/README.md

 ### ✅ Task 7: Class Distributions with Box Plot
 - Created box plots for `petal_length` across all three species.
-- Helped visualize spread, median, and outliers.
+- Visualised spread, median, and outliers.

 ### ✅ Task 8: Computing Correlations
 - Used `.corr()` from Pandas to find correlations